 PaginatedCollectionis iterated over in a for loop.

 - You cannot get a count of objects in the relationship from a

 PaginatedCollectionnor can you access objects within it like you would a list (using squared-bracket indexing).
 You can only iterate over it.

 PaginatedCollection into a

 list.
-This will cause all of the objects in that collection to be fetched from the server.
-In cases when you need only some objects (let's say the first 10 objects), then iterate over the
+This will cause all objects in that collection to be fetched from the server.
+In cases when you need only some objects (let's say the first 10 objects), it is much faster to iterate over the

 The following code demonstrates how to do this.